-Low carbon electricity sources like wind and solar vary with how windy or sunny the weather is.
-That can make it hard to match the supply available to consumers’ demand.
+Growth in renewable energy generation from wind and solar can make it harder to match the electricity supply available to consumers’ demand.
 Smart technologies can help by reducing demand when supplies are low or storing it when supplies are high so it can be used later on.

-The government has committed up to £9.78 million to smart energy innovation to support the development of these sorts of innovation.
+The government has committed up to £9.78 million to fund innovative domestic Demand Side Response demonstration projects.
 The Flexibly-Responsive Energy Delivery (FRED) project, led by Evergreen Smart Power, is one of a number of projects to win a portion of this funding.

-Energy Systems Catapult is working with Evergreen Smart Power, myenergi, Tonik Energy and Swansea University to understand the potential of this technology.
+Energy Systems Catapult is working with Evergreen Smart Power, myenergi, and Swansea University to understand the potential of this technology.

 Evergreen Smart Power’s software platform can increase or reduce electricity demand from energy devices in real time to create a Virtual Power Plant.
 It can also be used to reward consumers who allow their devices to be adjusted to help manage the electricity grid.